Anti-Americanism: History of anti-Americanism in Canada

 Before the American Revolution, colonists in British America—including the Thirteen Colonies, Newfoundland, Nova Scotia, and Rupert's Land—and New France—including Canada, Acadia, and Louisiana—engaged in four major conflicts, culminating in the British conquest of New France in 1760.
 However, British America fragmented decades later after the Province of Quebec declined to send delegates to the Second Continental Congress, the American invasion of Quebec failed, and the United Colonies declared independence from the British Empire.
 After the revolution, the British encouraged anti-American sentiment in British North America to discourage any inclination toward joining the United States.

 While Quebec and Nova Scotia's inhabitants were primarily neutral, the influx of loyalist refugees from the war brought a population deeply loyal to the Crown and antagonistic to the American political regime that displaced them.
 This fostered a political community that rejected the American republic in favor of a constitutional monarchical system that evolved from 1774, laying the foundation for Canada's unique constitutional evolution and distinct anti-Americanism not seen elsewhere in the international system.

+Although the two economies were increasingly intertwined, and there was population movement in both directions, the main trend in the 19th century, says Canadian Professor Kim Richard Nossal, was hostile: Canadians persistently rejected the United States as a model society, persistently rejected American republicanism as an inappropriate means of governance, and persistently characterized the United States and Americans as a threat to the existence of Canada.
+The Loyalist ideology of anti-Americanism was built over the course of the nineteenth century, entrenched every generation by fresh quarrels with the United States.

 A 1870 Canadian political cartoon depicts Uncle Sam watching "his boys," with Canada in the background.
 Anti-American Canadian rhetoric of the time often depicted the US as chaotic in contrast to Canada.